 Loved, hated and (occasionally) respected by pretty much everyone involved in the UK 'scene' and far beyond, clocking up tens of thousands of hits every week.
 Starved of a decent and consistent electronic music press out there in the non-virtual world (goodbye Jockey Slut, Sleazenation, and, er, Muzik?!), Absorb took on the mantle of the electronic music resource that artists and punters alike could consult without having to sully themselves in 'lifestyle' features or those irritating generic distinctions which would have other magazine editors getting all in a flap.

 Good music was just good music, after all.
-Such became Absorb's mark of distinction that Sheikh would receive hate mail from those indignant over any delay in putting up the next issue; such was Absorb's status that press people would ring up and ask for the 'marketing department' (Sheikh would joke that he'd call Ayla, his partner, in the next room and get her to deal with it).
+Such became Absorb's mark of distinction that Sheikh would receive hate mail from those indignant over any delay in putting up the next issue; such was Absorb's status that press people would ring up and ask for the 'marketing department' (Sheikh would joke that he'd call his partner in the next room and get her to deal with it).

 The funny thing was that people who didn't know Sheikh (and even some of those who did) assumed he made his living out of Absorb - as if there is any money to be made by a website that's free to view and that doesn't accept advertising - and seemed incredulous to find out that it was amassed out of late-night sessions in which, fuelled by buckets of Coke (er, that's the fizzy kind, mind - our ed. is nothing if not clean-living) and Kompakt and Kraftwerk on the stereo, Sheikh would drop his regular bread and butter work to update the site in bleary-eyed haste.